 Use the Calendar in Canvas

 The Calendar feature in Canvas is a great way to view meetings, events, and assignments for every class, all at once.
 It also allows you to easily move, edit, or add events and assignments from a central location.
-Directions Go to MSU Denver’s Faculty and Staff Hub.
-Click Canvas in the Teaching & Learning section.
-Log in to your Canvas Account. […]
+Directions Change Views in Calendar Within the Calendar, you can change what classes you see, what dates […]

 Instructors can use Canvas course Announcements to post a message to all of the students in their course.
 Announcements are an easy way to inform or remind students about course logistics and activities.
 Additionally, the home page is designed to display the five most recent announcements, so your students can always be kept up-to-date if […]

-The Dashboard feature in Canvas enables you to view all of your courses in one place.
-Each course card provides quick links to various sections of the course and provides a visual aid to help you view and organize your courses.
-While cards are arranged alphabetically by default, you can rearrange the cards to fit […]
+The Dashboard feature in Canvas enables you to view a selection of your courses in one place.
+Each course card provides a link to the course’s homepage and provides a visual aid to help you view and organize your courses.
+You have several different ways to control the appearance of your Dashboard, including selecting the […]

-While the blueprint automatically determines which sections are visible and others invisible by default, you can actually choose what navigation options students see in the course navigation menu.
-This allows for you to control how students view and navigate the course, removing unnecessary cognitive load associated with students trying to locate the appropriate sections.
-Directions […]
+While the MSU Denver Canvas Blueprint automatically determines which sections are visible to students by default, you can choose which navigation options students see in the course navigation menu.
+This allows you to control how students view and navigate the course, removing unnecessary cognitive load associated with students trying to locate the appropriate sections.
+Please […]

 The Canvas Syllabus is a convenient location to provide a course description, materials list, and other important information.
 The Syllabus page also includes a calendar and a Course Summary section, which automatically lists assignments and due dates.
-Directions Go to MSU Denver’s Faculty and Staff Hub.
-Click Canvas in the Teaching & Learning section.
-Log in to your Canvas Account.
-Select the Course you’d […]
+Directions The Course Summary is an automatically generated list of assignments and events, organized chronologically by due date or to-do […]